majguo/java-on-azure-samples/liberty-app-monitoring/README.md

 # Monitoring a Liberty application deployed on Azure Container Apps with Azure Application Insights

-This example demonstrates how to monitor a Open Liberty or WebSphere Liberty application with Azure Application Insights using OpenTelemetry.
+This example demonstrates how to monitor a Open Liberty application with Azure Application Insights using OpenTelemetry.
 It also provides instructions on how to deploy the application to Azure Container Apps.

 ## Prerequisites